MartinTeleki/InsuranceAppReactVite/README.md

 npm run dev
 npm run server

+Fake API is not Completed but he is working from 80%.
+Please appologise me.
+Thanks you.
+So there are dupliced data.

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: